 External beam radiotherapy treatment uses high energy beams to destroy cancer cells.
 A machine, similar to a large x-ray machine, called a Linear Accelerator is used to deliver the treatment.
 Three-dimensional (3D) conformal radiation therapy is a technique where the beams of radiation used in treatment are shaped to match the tumor.
 Such advances in imaging technology have made it possible to locate and treat the tumor more precisely.

-- IMRT (Intensity Modulated Radiotherapy Treatment)
+- IMRT (Intensity Modulated Radiation Therapy)

-- IGRT (Image Guided Radiotherapy Treatment)
+- IGRT (Image Guided Radiotherapy Therapy)

-Image Guided Radiotherapy (IGRT) is technological advancement in external beam radiotherapy.
+Image Guided Radiotherapy Therapy (IGRT) is technological advancement in external beam radiotherapy.
 Prior to the planning scan, tiny gold markers are implanted into the prostate.
 The radiation therapists image these markers prior to each treatment and so the treatment beam is accurately aligned to the exact treatment area.

 - Brachytherapy Consultation

 Radiation can be given internally or externally.
 When radiotherapy is given internally, it is called brachytherapy.
 Treatment may be in the form of an implant (eg radioactive seed implantation for prostate cancer) or using a source (eg catheter) which is placed in or near the tumour itself.
 Brachytherapy is localised, precise and a high-tech treatment delivered.
 A number of brachytherapy treatments are carried out in the radiotherapy department in Dublin and our Consultants can discuss the treatment options with you locally.